thimotyb/tacos-ch06/README.md

   `AuthenticationManager`).
 - Modern Spring HATEOAS (`RepresentationModel`, `EntityModel`, lambda processors).
 - Lombok removed in favour of explicit Java accessors and constructors.
-- New React client replaces the Angular module to keep the UI lightweight.
+- New React client keeps the UI lightweight while consuming the REST API.

 See `REFACTOR.md` for the full migration log and `SECURITY_NOTES.md` for a deeper dive into the Spring Security pieces.